10 common products that could soon disappear

 Our world is changing fast and technology is leading the way.
 The products we depend on every day might not exist in the near future.
-New ideas and inventions will replace these items – our lives become easier and more integrated.
+New ideas and inventions will replace these items; our lives become easier and more integrated.
 In 10 years’ time, some things we use now might be no longer in use.
-Let’s look closer at 10 things that are going to disappear and why.
+Let’s look closer at 10 things that may disappear and why.

 Gas-Powered Cars